judepayne/covid19-data/README.md

 Human readable summaries of the 4-hourly run and daily run are posted as [issues](https://github.com/judepayne/covid19-data/issues) as the full reports are generated.

+**Please Note:** This data is provided as is and pull requests will not be accepted.